Brand new KLM Boeing 777 collides with airbridge during push-back procedure - Aviation24.be

-On 22 April, a brand new KLM Royal Dutch Airlines Boeing 777 (registered PH-BVV) was pushed back at Amsterdam Airport, The Netherlands to operate a cargo only flight destination Shanghai, China via Seoul, South Korea.
-About 10 meters into the push, the left wing of the aircraft collided with the bridge.
+On 22 April, a brand new KLM Royal Dutch Airlines Boeing 777 (registered PH-BVV) was pushed back at Amsterdam Airport Schiphol, The Netherlands, to operate a cargo-only flight to Shanghai, China, via Seoul, South Korea.
+About 10 metres into the push, the left wing of the aircraft collided with the bridge.

 Another aircraft was used to operate the cargo flight, albeit with a delay of five hours.
 PH-BVV was delivered to KLM only one month ago.

-Following images appeared on social media:
+The following images appeared on social media:

 Source: